wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/vultr/hardcore-temporal-joomla.md

   ------------------------
   **DEPLOYMENT USING MANAGED DATABASES**

-  There's something else to be aware of, if you want to deploy a managed DBaaS system instead of just using the one that is built in to the build process you can do that as detailed in [this](../../../doco/AgileToolkitDeployment/DeployingDBaaS-Shortcut.md) and [this](../../../doco/AgileToolkitDeployment/DeployingDBaaS.md) document
+  There's something else to be aware of, if you want to deploy a managed DBaaS system instead of just using the one that is built in to the build process you can do that as detailed in [this](../../../doco/AgileToolkitDeployment/DeployingDBaaS.md) document

   ------------------------